William Inwood: Life

 Inwood exhibited at the Royal Academy between 1813 and 1817, showing two works entitled "Design for a Public Building" one for "a National building", and in 1817, a picture of East Grinstead church.
 Between 1819 and 1824 he showed, jointly with Henry William Inwood, drawings for St Pancras New Church and the chapels at Regent Square and Camden Town, and in 1838 a design for an Ionic garden temple at Clandon Park, then under construction.
 In 1832-3 he showed drawings for Westminster Hospital jointly with Charles Inwood.
 His address is given with various street numbers as Southampton Place or Euston Square.

 He was the author of the Tables for the Purchasing of Estates, Freehold, Copyhold, or Leasehold, Annuities, &c, a work based on the tables of Baily and Smart, first published in 1811 and frequently revised and reprinted.

 William Railton, the architect of Nelson's Column, was his pupil.

+Inwood died on 16 March 1843; his eldest son died only four days later in a shipwreck.